Project Management is not a static topic but evolves from year to year and follows the trend of industry and the world of work in general.

-Specifically, when we talk about artificial intelligence applied to Project management, we talk about systems that can manage projects daily, as well as their progress without the need for human input.
+In particular, when we talk about artificial intelligence applied to Project management, we talk about systems that can manage projects and their progress without the need for human input.

-Project Management managed by artificial intelligence is a service that goes beyond what is currently offered, for example, by so-called bots.
+Project Management managed by artificial intelligence is a service more developed and that goes beyond what is currently offered, for example, by so-called bots.

-Not even an algorithm that applies machine learning to predict activity estimates, although interesting and useful, can be called artificial intelligence.
+Not even an algorithm that applies machine learning to predict activity estimates can be called artificial intelligence, although interesting and useful.

-Let’s try to hypothesize what artificial intelligence can do applied to the Project Manangement.
+Now we try to hypothesize what artificial intelligence applied to the Project Manangement can do.

-- Match the right resource to the right role: Project Managers will be able to perform resources according to the teams.
-In fact, thanks to artificial intelligence, it will be possible, not only to match the right resource to the right team / project, but it will be possible to select upstream the resources suitable for a given project;
+- Combine the right resource with the right role: Artificial intelligence will allow not only to match the right resource to the right team/project, but also to select upstream the resources suitable for a given project

-- Reduce downtime: artificial intelligence can analyse the performance and progress of each resource and assign a work /project based on the real capabilities of the individual;
+- Reduce downtime: Artificial intelligence is able to analyse the performance and the progress of each resource and assign a task/project based on the real capabilities of the individual;

-- Create an ecosystem for knowledge management: when an employee leaves the company, part of his knowledge is non-transferable and goes with him.
-Artificial intelligence can also serve to centralize knowledge.
-Improving the coherence and quality of work will avoid “starting from scratch” when a change takes place;
+- Create an ecosystem for knowledge management: When an employee for whatever reason leaves the company, part of his knowledge is non-transferable and goes away with him.
+In this sense, artificial intelligence can be used to centralize knowledge.
+This will avoid the so-called “starting from scratch” when a change takes place;

-- Improve resource performance, by minimazing effort: How many times are you not in the right mood, and you spend a lot of time on a simple task?
+- Improve the performance of the resource by reducing the effort to a minimum: How many times we have those days when we are not in “the right mood” and spend a lot of time on a simple task?
 How many times, on the contrary, do we manage to complete complex activities in a very short time?
-Thanks to the use of artificial intelligence, the project management system could associate the bestjobs/ task to be performed at the best time of day, suggesting the planning of activities in a personalized, unique and even variable way.
+Artificial intelligence can help the project management system associate the best task to the right resource at the best time of day, suggesting the planning of activities in a personalized, unique and variable way;

-Of course there is not yet a system that integrates all these functionalities, but in the near future all this can become a real and concrete advantage.
+Of course, a system that integrates all these functionalities is not available yet, but in the near future all this can become a real.

-There is still a long way to go in this field and the potential of artificial intelligence in Project Management is not yet fully developed.
+There is still a long way to go and the potential of artificial intelligence in Project Management is not yet fully developed.

 Project Management Trends: Wearable technology

-The tendency in Project Management to the growing use of Wareable Technology seems unstoppable.
+The tendency in Project Management to the increasing use of Wearable Technology seems unstoppable.

-In fact, wearable devices have the ability to provide data in real time and to perform monitoring and localization functions.
+In fact, wearable devices can provide data in real time and perform monitoring and localization functions.

 These devices will establish a connection between workers and the digital platform.

-In this way, the data will be used to analyse the workforce in order to increase efficiency and productivity.
+In this way, the data can be used to analyse the workforce in order to increase efficiency and productivity.

-Even now, a growing number of employers are encouraging their staff to wear fitness trackers to measure their health.
+Already today, a growing number of employers and companies are encouraging their workers to wear fitness trackers to measure their health.

-Indeed, it’s widely demonstrated that an increase in fitness levels is related to increased productivity, morale and job satisfaction.
+In fact, it is widely demonstrated that an increase in fitness levels is related to increased productivity and job satisfaction.

-In addition, many wearable technology devices have the ability to enable Project Managers in particular, but also those involved in team management, to keep track of strategic aspects , such as heart rate employees, stress and the level of fatigue, in ordere to maintain workplace performance.
+In addition, many wearable technology devices have the ability to enable Project Managers to keep track of strategic aspects, such as the heart rate of the employees and the level of stress and fatigue, in order to maintain workplace performance.

-This has the potential to decrease the burn out cases caused by projects that are too demanding for a resource.
+This can lead to a decrease of the burn out cases due to projects that are too demanding for a resource.

-For this reason, if an employee shows a high level of fatigue during a given job, the employer can choose to delegate these tasks to those who prove more suitable and “fresher”, allowing the first employee of the team to devote himself to lighter work.
+For this reason, if an employee shows a high level of fatigue during a given activity, the employer can choose to delegate this task to one collaborator who proves more suitable and “fresher”, allowing the first employee of the team to concentrate on a lighter job.

-Companies all over the world are also using wearable technology for fitness tracking to offer incentives to their employees.
-(For example, some companies in the United States offer cheaper health insurance to employees who increase their fitness levels.)
+Some companies all over the world are also using wearable technology for fitness tracking and they offer incentives to their employees according to these values.
+(For example, in America, cheaper health insurance is offered to employees who increase their fitness levels.)